RedChow/VMGetFiles/README.md

 <p>
 There are some commented out sections in the copy_folder and copy_file methods.
 These code blocks run shutil.chown to change permissions on the file(s). chmod is also called to change read/write/execute permissions.
 This is necessary sometimes for the Plex server; files need certain permissions in order for it to be shown.
+Also, the __eq__ method should use isinstance instead of a try-except block.
+Leaving it as is since it works and it's just for home use.
 </p>